Enable webhooks to get a real time notification when something happens in PassFort.

 - Go to Manage account > Webhook config.

 - Select Webhooks enabled.

 - Add your Secret to the Shared secret field.
-Ensure that your integration checks the Secret when webhook callbacks are received.
-This will make sure a malicious third party can't intercept the callback and provide you with false information.
+Ensure that your integration checks the Secret when webhook payloads are received.
+This will make sure a malicious third party can't intercept the payload and provide you with false information.

-- Add the endpoint you want to receive callbacks to the Endpoint field.
+- Add the endpoint you want to receive payloads to the Endpoint field.